sinkinben/SJTU-Courses/2021spring/ads/lec02-sequential-consistency.md

 ## Q&A

-1. What are the differences between *consistency* and *coherence* ?
+1. What are the differences between *consistency, consensus* and *coherence* ?

 > Single object consistency is called **coherence**, and consistency across multiple objects.